Syndica/sig/src/gossip/readme.md

 - after adding all values to the `CrdsFilterSet`, we then need to consume the set into a vector of `CrdsFilters` which we'll send to different peers
 - to idenitfy which hash bits each filter contains, we use a mask
   - eg, the mask of the first filter would be `000`, the mask of the second filter would be `001`, the third filter would be `010`, ...
+  - when a node recieves a pull request, the mask will be used to efficiently find all the values whos hash matches the mask (ie, if you recieved the `010` mask, you would look up all hash values whose first 3 bits are `010`) and then find values which are not included in the bloom filter

 ```python
     def consumeForCrdsFilters(self: CrdsFilterSet) Vec<CrdsFilters>: